Moposoft/Big-Data-with-Python/README.md

 # Python
-Big Data Analysis with Python
+Big Data Analysis with Python using jupyter notebook, matplotlib, pandas, numpy and pyspark